borbware/unity-basics-course/scripting.md

   - instead, needs to be saved as an asset
 - The main use cases for ScriptableObjects are:
   - Saving and storing data during an Editor session
-  - Saving data as an Asset in your Project to use at run time
+  - Saving data as an Asset in your Project to use at runtime
 - https://docs.unity3d.com/Manual/class-ScriptableObject.html
 ```c#
 using UnityEngine;